alibaba/Route/README.md

 > sh route.sh

-The code repository will be well-organized after the paper is accepted.
+Others will come soon!!

 ROUTE's model weights and MSFT data are in the process of applying for open source permissions.